Freebirth

 - Physical Preparation: We will discuss what supplies you might need, such as clean towels, birthing pool (if desired), sterile gloves, and any tools that might help with comfort or emergencies.

-- Education: We’ll ensure you have the latest, evidence-based information to help guide your decisions during labor.
+- Education: I’ll do my best to provide you with the latest, evidence-based information to help guide your decisions during labor.
 This includes understanding your body’s signals, positioning techniques, and how to support both yourself and your baby.
+I do not, however, have a crystal ball, and I can therefore not predict your outcome.
+I can only give you information to help encourage the best outcome possible, and you must be comfortable with the limitations of birthing out of a hospital.

-- Emotional and Mental Preparation: Freebirth can be an emotional journey.
-I’ll provide emotional support, tools to manage anxiety, and help you build confidence in your ability to birth without medical intervention.
+- Emotional and Mental Preparation: Freebirth can be an emotional journey, as well as a wildly liberating journey full of empowerment.
+I’ll provide emotional support, tools to manage anxiety, and help foster your growing confidence in your ability to birth without medical intervention.

 Q: Will you be present at my birth?